ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 ### Security Consideration

 The transaction SHALL be secured by Transport Layer Security (TLS) encryption and server authentication with server certificates.
+Transactions across communities SHALL use mTLS.

 The transaction SHALL use client authentication and authorization using extended authorization token as defined in the [IUA profile](https://profiles.ihe.net/ITI/IUA).
 The extended authorization token SHALL be conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.

-The Document Responder actor SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Find Document References [ITI-67] response.
+All Document Responders except the one with the Federated Cross Community Access Option SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Find Document References [ITI-67] response.